All Episodes

 Not in this context.

-If if I decide right now that that I'm a woman, um, then apparently I'm a woman.
+Under the modern leftist sensibilities, if I decide right now that I'm a woman, then apparently I'm a woman.

-Does that mean that I would have Article III standing to challenge a gender-based restriction?
+Does that mean that I would have Article 3 standing to challenge a gender-based restriction?

-Senator, to the extent that you are asking me about um who has the ability to bring lawsuits based on gender, those kinds of issues are working their way through the courts, and I'm not able to comment on them.
+Senator, to the extent that you are asking me about who has the ability to bring lawsuits based on gender, those kinds of issues are working their way through the courts and I'm not able to comment on them.

-You're telling me you don't have an opinion about back in the United States Supreme Court.
+You're telling me you don't have an opinion about backing the United States Supreme Court.

 Senator, I have opinions about a lot of things.